audreysuit/BAE305-SP25-Lab5/README.md

 ### Part 3 - Controlling an LED with a Photoresistor

 In this section of the lab, we kept the circuit from previous parts but replaced the potentiometer with a photoresistor in series with a 10 kΩ resistor.
-We connected the photoresistor to 5V, the resistor to ground, and ran a wire from A0 to the node between the photoresistor and 10 kΩ resistor.
+We connected the photoresistor to 5V and the resistor to ground and ran a wire from A0 to the node between the photoresistor and 10 kΩ resistor.
 See Figure 3.1 below for the image of this circuit setup.

 ![image](https://github.com/user-attachments/assets/72ced225-27d5-48db-a8b8-7125b6285aa4)
 <p align="left"><em>Figure 3.1: Image of Circuit 3. </em></p>

 ### Part 4 - LED Dimmer using PWM

-For this part, we used the circuit from part 2 (reference Figures 2.1 and 2.2) changing the LED to one that is PWM capable.
-After configuring this setup, we connected the oscilloscope to the LED pin by connected the probe leads to the LED and the wire on the other side of the LED.
+For this part, we used the circuit from part 2 (reference Figures 2.1 and 2.2), changing the LED to one that is PWM capable.
+After configuring this setup, we connected the oscilloscope to the LED pin by connecting the probe leads to the LED and the wire on the other side of the LED.
 This is shown in Figure 4.1 below.

 ![image](https://github.com/user-attachments/assets/cfa908f9-3670-4a1c-9a23-4c78654af062)
-<p align="left"><em>Figure 4.1: Image of Circuit 4 and Oscilloscope Testing Setup . </em></p>
+<p align="left"><em>Figure 4.1: Image of Circuit 4 and Oscilloscope Testing Setup. </em></p>

 # Test Equipment
 - Oscilloscope